synw/django-presence/README.md

 ## How it works

-The presence data is automaticaly updated every minute from the time based worker asking Centrifugo who is on the socket.
+The presence data is automaticaly updated from the time based worker asking Centrifugo who is on the socket.
 This data is broadcasted to the clients via the websocket.

-In this design the server only pushes presence information every minute.
+In this design the server only pushes presence information.
 There are no requests made from actions on the client side: for example it could be possible to fetch fresh info on each client connection, but it could lead to some unecessary ressources consumption, overloading scenarios or scaling problems.

-This app wants to be fast and reliable so giving the garantee to get an info of max age 1 minute looked sufficient here in order to preserve the performance and the stability.
-You can set this default update time to a lower value in seconds in the Celery settings.
-Huey is limited to 1 minute.
+You can set this default update time to a lower value in the settings if you use the go worker or Celery.
+Only Huey is limited to 1 minute.